Table of Contents

 There are some advantages when you transfer your cash into an ISA account or transfer ISAs.

-- Inheritance: Your ISA account is passed on to your spouse when you die.
-Although, the beneficiary might have to pay inheritance tax.
+• Inheritance: When you die, your ISA account is passed on to your spouse.
+However, the beneficiary might have to pay inheritance tax.

-- No age restrictions: There is a lower age limit of 16 years for opening a cash ISA and Junior ISA but there is no age restriction for JISAs can be opened by parents or guardians.
+• No age restrictions: There is a lower age limit of 16 years for opening a cash ISA and Junior ISA, but there is no age restriction for JISAs opened by parents or guardians.
 However, there is no upper age restriction on the money invested in an ISA.

 Transfer cash ISAs into stocks and shares – Moneyfarm

 You can find the ISA transfer form in the ‘actions’ section inside the details of your ISA portfolio.
-Once we have your ISA form, it typically takes between 15-30 days to transfer, although this is up to your current provider.
+Once we have your ISA form, it typically takes between 15 to 30 days to transfer, although this is up to your current provider.

-It’s essential that your ISA transfer is done correctly.
+It’s essential that your ISA transfer is done correctly and that you follow the Bed and ISA transfer rules.
 Otherwise, you could break the tax-free wrapper around your savings.

 You can transfer any type of ISA to Moneyfarm, whether it’s a cash ISA or stocks and shares ISA.
 Unlike topping up your ISA, there’s no deadline for transfers, as moving your ISA around doesn’t count towards your annual ISA allowance.